 Competing interests.
-The authors declare that they have no conflict of interest
+The authors declare that they have no conflict of interest.

 Acknowledgements.
-This research forms a component of the CoCoChannel project (Co-designing Coasts using natural Channel-shoal dynamics), which is funded by Netherlands Organization for Scientific Research, Earth Sciences division (NWO-ALW), and co-funded by Hoogheemraadschap Hollands Noorderkwartier.
-We further wish to acknowledge Rijkswaterstaat and KNMI for making their valuable bathymetric and topographic data sets freely available, as well as the water level, wave and wind data.
-Furthermore, we would like to thank Prof. Dr Dano Roelvink for his help and discussions on the application of the XBeach model, and Dr Theo Gerkema for the data used in the model validation.
+This research forms a component of the CoCoChannel project (Co-designing Coasts using natural Channel shoal dynamics - NWO).
+We further wish to acknowledge Rijkswaterstaat and KNMI for making their valuable bathymetric and topographic datasets freely available, as well as the water level, wave, and wind data.
+Furthermore, we would like to thank Dano Roelvink for his help and discussions on the application of the XBeach model.